cstack/average-american/README.md

 3. **The Average Woman**: Gender fixed to Female, age from female-specific median, name based on Female/age

 The **Birth** column shows the calculated birth year (current year - median age), which is used to determine the most popular name for that cohort.

+**Historical Insights:**
+- In 1820, the median age was only 16.7 years (born ~1803)
+- By 2024, the median age reached 39.2 years (born ~1985) - a 135% increase
+- The aging of America is clearly visible: from teenagers in 1820 to near 40 in 2024
+- Names are N/A before 1880 (when baby name records began)

 ### Show a Specific Year